JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 You are an ordinary member of the village who has been cursed by fate.
 Because of this, you will be (incorrectly) seen by the [Seer](#seer) as a wolf in an initial scanning.
 Subsequent scans will correctly reveal that you are in fact NOT a wolf.
-You are not aware of your real status - you thinks you're just another regular [Villager](#villager).

 ## Magician
 * **TEAM:** Village